 (1) Those licensing actions which shall afford the right to an administrative hearing include:

-(a) The proposal to deny initial or renewal license;
+(a) The proposal to deny a license;

-(b) The proposal to revoke an existing license, be it provisional or a standard two-year license; or
+(b) The proposal to revoke a license

-(2) Those licensing actions that are of an administrative nature shall not afford the right to an administrative hearing. these actions include:
+(2) Those licensing actions that are of an administrative nature shall not afford the right to an administrative hearing.
+These actions include:

 (b) Rejection of any application for licensure for procedural reasons such as, but not limited to, incomplete submission, use of invalid form, or failure to make information available to the department or failure to make information available during an inspection.

-(L) A request for any administrative hearing afforded pursuant to Chapter 119. of the Revised Code and this chapter of the administrative code shall be made in writing to the department of education, office of early learning and school readiness, and shall be considered to have been made as of the date the said request is postmarked. requests received by means other than the postal service shall be considered received when time-date stamped upon receipt by the office of early childhood education, department of education.
+(L) A request for any administrative hearing afforded pursuant to Chapter 119. of the Revised Code and this chapter of the administrative code shall be made in writing to the department of education, office of early learning and school readiness, and shall be considered to have been made as of the date the said request is postmarked.
+Requests received by means other than the postal service shall be considered received when time-date stamped upon receipt by the office of early childhood education, department of education.

 (N) If the department revokes a license or refuses to renew a license, the program or fiscal agent shall not be issued a license within two years from the date of revocation of a license or refusal to renew a license.